barryam3/trivia/README.md

    separated by commas.
 For the other three boxes, copy in the text from the files in the folder `q_and_a` (or pass in your own text in the same format--open the file in Excel and edit it).
-2. Load the pages `localhost:4000/game/{uid}/board?master=true` and
+2. Load the pages `localhost:4000/game/{uid}/board?leader=true` and
-   `localhost:4000/game/{uid}/board?master=false` replacing `{uid}` with the uid you chose.
-The master page allows you to click between questions and change the display.
-The slave page automatically updates based on the actions taken in the master.
+   `localhost:4000/game/{uid}/board?leader=false` replacing `{uid}` with the uid you chose.
+The leader page allows you to click between questions and change the display.
+The follower page automatically updates based on the actions taken in the leader.

 ## Fonts